Application of Quantum Annealing to Computation of Molecular Properties

 In summary, we have demonstrated the efficacy of QAE algorithm in computing the PDMs of molecules.
 Unlike the traditional applications of QAE, which focus on finding the ground-state energy, our approach integrates perturbative techniques and the FFM to enable the calculation of molecular properties.
-This novel framework shows promise for a broad range of many-body physics applications.
-Key contributions of our work include: (i) The integration of the finite-field approach into the QAE workflow, (ii) An improved optimization strategy for the Lagrange multipliers within the energy functional, (iii) Perturbative selection and prioritization of important CI coefficients, and (iv) The division of the full QUBO into smaller, independent sub-QUBOs.
+This novel framework holds promise for a broad range of many-body physics applications.
+Key contributions of our work include the integration of the finite-field approach into the QAE workflow and the division of the full QUBO into smaller, independent sub-QUBOs by selecting important expansion coefficients.
 These sub-QUBOs can be annealed in parallel and subsequently merged for post-processing to recover the final configuration.

-The calculated PDM values for molecules like MgF, CaF, SrF, and BaF exhibit excellent agreement with classical benchmark methods, including FCI and RCCSD results, with deviations often below 1\%.
+The calculated PDM values for MgF, CaF, SrF, and BaF exhibit excellent agreement with classical benchmark methods, including FCI and RCCSD results, with deviations of average below 1\%.
 The results are in agreement with those obtained from SA.
-The accuracy of the QAE algorithm is rooted in its ability to determine ground-state energies with remarkable precision, as shown in Tables \ref{tab:energy_comparison1} and \ref{tab:energy_comparison2}, where absolute errors relative to FCI are consistently on the order of $10^{-5}\%$ or less.
+An important feature of relativistic coupled-cluster method is that it includes physical effects to all orders of perturbation in the residual Coulomb interaction for all n particle-n hole excitations.
+Tables I and II of supplementary material indicate that absolute errors relative to FCI are consistently on the order of $10^{-5}\%$ or less.
 The analysis also shows a few anomalies in the PDM calculation.
 For the BeF molecule in the larger (14o, 7e) active space, QAE performs less accurately with some basis sets, possibly due to how the molecule’s electronic structure interacts with the sub-QUBO partitioning.
 Aside from these few cases, the method works well across different molecules and basis sets.